Aug 8, 2024

 A Fountain in Aix en Provence

 After dinner in Aix en Provence, we would take advantage of the cool night air and walk around the city.
 Some of the squares were bustling with lively cafes and people walking from place to place.
 Other long and winding alleys were quiet, as they were probably inhabited by locals rather than tourists.
 Some of the alleys led to lively yet hidden squares, such as this one, which included a picturesque fountain.
-The 24" h x 18" w oil on linen painting is available on the UGallery website.
+Oil on 24" h x 18" w linen.

 Oct 28, 2022